Nonlinear spectral analysis: A local Gaussian approach: Visualisations and interpretations

-where the indicator function $\Ind{}$ ensures that only one of the $\Cz{i}(t)$ contribute at a given value~$t$.
-Note that it is assumed that the phases $\phiz{i}$ are uniformly drawn (one time for each realisation) from the interval between~$0$ and~$2\pi$, and that it moreover also is assumed that the stochastic processes $\phiz{i}$, $\Az{i}(t)$ and $\Nz{t}$ are independent of each other.
-Based on this, the autocovariance of $\Yz{t+h}$ and $\Yz{t}$ can be given as a function of $\Lz{i}$ and $\pz{i}$, from which it then is fairly easy to select a combination of input parameters that returns a $\Yz{t}$-process that looks like white noise.
+where $\alphaz{i}$ and $\varphiz{i}$ respectively represent the frequency and phase-adjustment occurring in the cosine-function, and where the amplitudes $\Az{i}(t)$ are uniformly distributed in some interval $\parenS{\az{i},\bz{i}}$.
+Note that it is assumed that the phases $\varphiz{i}$ are uniformly drawn (one time for each realisation) from the interval between~$0$ and~$2\pi$, and it is moreover also assumed that the stochastic processes $\varphiz{i}$, $\Az{i}(t)$ and $\Iz{t}$ are independent of each other.